maybe-joe/redis/README.md

-# redis
+# Redis

-A clone of reds
+A clone of Redis written in Go.